 This homemade paint is easy, cheap, and fun to make.
 These non-toxic paints are made from basic pantry items in less than 5 minutes!
 The color options are unlimited, and because these paints are safe to eat, they are perfect for finger painting, too.
 Kids of all ages will love them!

 “But what can I dooooooooo?????…” Repeat.
 Repeat again.
 Endless cycle of repeat.

 Those words are like fingernails on a chalkboard, people.
 And while I don’t believe I should be my kids 24/7 personal entertainment, we still like to have a lot fun discovering together.

 I recently learned about the easiest recipe for fun in the history of homemade entertainment… Enter our homemade kids paint.
 Made with only 3 insanely simple ingredients, I can almost guarantee you have everything sitting somewhere in your pantry right now.
 And I love it because it amuses everyone from the baby, to my preschooler, and me too!
 Not to mention it’s 100% toxin free.
 Win-win.

-That’s seriously it.
 You can use this paint as finger paint or regular brush paint.
 The measurements for the flour and water are definitely not set in stone.
 The amount I gave was for the consistency that I liked best, but it’s by no means a science.
 Feel free to add more water or flour until you reach your desired consistency.
-You can see what the texture of the paint is like once painted on paper, below:

 Flour: $0.07 (a 25lb bag of flour costs roughly $8 at my local Costco)